Sinema took Wall Street money while killing tax on investors

 McConaghy did not respond to a request for comment.

-Sinema worked with Republicans on an amendment that stripped the corporate tax increase provisions from the bill, which a handful of vulnerable Democrats also voted for.
+Sinema worked with Republicans on an amendment that stripped the corporate minimum tax on private equity from the bill, which a handful of vulnerable Democrats also voted for.

 "Since she has been in Congress, Kyrsten has consistently supported pro-growth policies that encourage job creation across Arizona.
 Her tax policy positions and focus on growing Arizona's economy and competitiveness are longstanding and well known," Hurley, the Sinema spokesperson, said.

 But many in her party disagree.
-They say the favorable treatment does little to boost the overall economy and argue there’s little compelling evidence to suggest the tax benefits are enjoyed beyond some of the wealthiest investors.
+They say the favorable tax treatment does little to boost the overall economy and argue there's little compelling evidence to suggest its benefits are enjoyed beyond some of the wealthiest investors.

 Some of Sinema's donors make their case.